rrcobb/blog/src/pages/drafts/2018-12-03-review-blended.md

 I guess it's a state law thing?
 For holding teachers accountable for the students they teach?

+Highlight(orange) - Mixing of Blended Models > Page 53 · Location 1724
-> need custodial supervision
+need custodial supervision
->
-> Page 53 · Location 1724
+Note - Mixing of Blended Models > Page 53 · Location 1724

-~~need~~ get custodian supervision
+~need~ get custodian supervision

-There.
-Fixed that for ya.
+Highlight(orange) - Mixing of Blended Models > Page 54 · Location 1738

-> the Internet
+the Internet
->
-> Page 54 · Location 1738
+Note - Mixing of Blended Models > Page 54 · Location 1738

-I am so much more finicky about language than the Christensen institute.
+They’re not sending their best technologists to the Christensen institute, or at least not ones who are finicky about language

+Highlight(orange) - Mixing of Blended Models > Page 54 · Location 1755
-> modalities
+modalities
->
-> Page 54 · Location 1755
+Note - Mixing of Blended Models > Page 54 · Location 1755
 Do you actually mean modalities?

 Highlight(blue) - Mixing of Blended Models > Page 55 · Location 1772